kubesys/devfrk-java/README.md

 # specs
-specs for springboot, JDBC, unit est and devices
+specs for httpfrk, testfrk, datafrk and devfrk